exogen/django-adminbrowse/README.markdown

 Won't using `link_to_changelist()` drastically increase the number of queries executed?
 By default, yes, it will trigger one query per row in the changelist.
 This trade-off may be acceptable, especially when you consider that the admin site is paginated, and probably only accessed by a handful of people.
+In my experience, the time spent on database queries is only increased by a few milliseconds.

 However, if you can't spare the extra queries, you can still use `link_to_changelist()` in a useful way.
 The `text` argument sets the link text